disforw/inverse/README.md

-# inverse_switch
+# Inverse Switch
-Create an inverse switch from a Home Assistant switch entity
+Create an inverse switch from a Home Assistant switch entity.

+This custom integration will add a helper option called "Inverse Switch" which will allow you to select an existing switch and create a new entity inversed.